ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

     * SUBNET - The name of an existing subnet in the same region and zone as the VSI.
     * SSH_KEYS - A list of SSH keys UUIDs allowed to connect through SSH to the VSIs.
     * ID_RSA_FILE_PATH - existing `id_rsa` private key file path in OpenSSH format with 0600 permissions.
-    * HOSTNAME - The hostname of the SAP HANA server, up to 13 characters.
+    * DB_HOSTNAME - The hostname of the SAP HANA server, up to 13 characters.
 For more information, see the [Readme](https://github.com/IBM-Cloud/sap-ase-db/blob/main/README.md) file.

     ``` terraform
     ######################################################